See & do

 Social, cultural and sporting events take place across the Uists (and beyond!) throughout the year.
-Here are some of the annual fixtures and festivals that form part of the islands’ cultural calendar along with their approximate dates (check www.visitouternebrides.co.uk/whats-on for latest information).
+Here are some of the annual/bi-annual fixtures and festivals that form part of the islands’ cultural calendar along with their approximate dates (check www.visitouternebrides.co.uk/whats-on for latest information).
 Why not organise a visit to the Schoolhouse around a scheduled event that suits your interests?
 You’ll be sure to receive a warm Western Isles welcome and experience a true slice of Hebridean, island life.

 June: On the Rocks

 A three-day whisky festival on the wonderful island of Eriskay on/around Midsummer’s eve.
 Whisky, seafood, Gaelic music and dancing.
-Set to become an annual event from 2017.

 June: St Kilda Challenge